www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2021-03-07-solve-sport-lesson-assignment.md

     * [x] Authorize
     * [x] Persist authentication info of the users.
     * [ ] CURRENT Authorize based on persisted authorization data of the users.
-        * [ ] Simplify config file structure and make more consistent.
+        * [x] Simplify config file structure and make more consistent.
             * [x] Place ACME files inside config folder. -> This was already the case.
 There were just some old files on the server, that created the impressions, that ACME files were stored inconsistently.
-            * [ ] Each user should have a password file.
+            * [x] Each user should have a password file.
 The user file should not contain the password, but be a folder, so that additional attributes can be placed there.
-        * [ ] Make file structure more consistent.
-Currently, some files are place in the top level.
+        * [x] Make file structure more consistent.
+Currently, some files are place in the top level. -> These were just some stray files on the live server.
-        * [ ] Change
         * [ ] Read user from vertx.
+            * [ ] Ensure, that every handled user is created by the main Authentication.
+            * [ ] Ensure, that every user object is created with proper user input.
+Do not look up user objects just by names.
+              Ensure that proper authentication was provided by the user.
+            * [ ] Convert user object to user session object.
-        * [ ] Read role of user from config.
+        * [ ] Read roles of user from config.
     * [x] Do not render administrator documents on static rendering or render administrator pages with the lowest privilege.
         * [x] Renderers have to support a rights concept.
         * [o] View log files in website only for administrator. -> Viewing logs via web UI is not required for now.